-Taking money out of your SIPP
+Taking money out

-When you are ready to take money out of your SIPP, either as lump sums or as regular income (referred to collectively as 'benefits'), the way in which you take your benefits can have tax implications, particularly if you have large amounts of money in your pension fund, or a number of pension funds with different pension providers.
+When you are ready to take benefits out of your Modular iSIPP, either in the form of one or more lump sums or as regular income, the way in which you take your benefits can have tax implications, particularly if you have large amounts of money in your pension fund, or a number of pension funds with different pension providers.

-We therefore recommend that before applying to take benefits out of your SIPP, you should:
+We therefore recommend that before applying to take benefits out of your Modular iSIPP, you should:

-- speak to your financial adviser if you have one - access free, impartial guidance through the Government backed service called Pension Wise, details of which are given at the end of this document - read the Money Advice Service brochure called 'Your pension: your choices', which is available on our website - read our 'Accessing Your Pension Benefits' and 'Scamproof your Savings' documents, which are available on our website.
+- speak to your financial adviser - access free, impartial guidance through the Government backed service called Pension Wise, details of which are given at the end of this document - read the Money Advice Service brochure called 'Your pension: your choices', which is available on our website - read our 'Accessing Your Pension Benefits' and 'Scamproof your Savings' documents, which are available on our website.

-When you can start to take benefits out of your SIPP
+Starting to take money out of your Modular iSIPP

-Under normal circumstances you can start taking benefits from your SIPP from age 55.
+Under normal circumstances you can start taking benefits from your Modular iSIPP from age 55.
 You do not need to retire or stop working to receive your benefits, which may be taken in their entirety, or phased over a number of years, as you prefer.

 You may be able to take your benefits earlier than age 55 if you have a protected retirement age, due to the fact you were a pension scheme member who qualified for early retirement under prior legislation, or if you are forced to retire due to ill health.
-If your pension benefits can be taken before the minimum pension age of 55, then you must start to take (crystallise) all of the benefits in the scheme at the same time.
+If your pension rights can be taken before the minimum pension age of 55, then you must crystallise all of the benefits in the scheme at the same time.